umputun/spot/README.md

 echo "All done! $FOO $BAR"
 ```

-By using this approach, SimploTask enables users to write and execute more complex scripts, providing greater flexibility and power in managing remote hosts or local environments.
+By using this approach, Spot enables users to write and execute more complex scripts, providing greater flexibility and power in managing remote hosts or local environments.

 ## Targets